 - With a separator

-Advantage of Centrifugal Pump
+Advantages of Centrifugal Pump

 - Drive seals do not exist in centrifugal pumps, which reduces the leakage risk.
 This means that toxic fluids can be pumped without any spillage.